nezhar/skeleton-angular/{{ cookiecutter.project_slug }}/README.md

 * Install the dependencies: `docker-compose run --rm node yarn install`
 * Build the application, start development server and watch for changes: `docker-compose up`

+#### Notes for HMR

+The default setting in the `docker-compose.yml`is to use the regular `ng serve` command.
+If you want to enable hmr you have to adapt the command used for the node container from `command: yarn run app-start` to `command: yarn run app-start-hmr`.

+#### Notes for Windows

+Windows requires some extra configurations in the `docker-compose.yml` to work properly:

+* Extend the port binding definition by adding a fixed local IP (e.g. 127.0.0.10, or any other IP on your localhost):

+    ```
+    services:
+      node:
+        ...
+        ports:
+        - "127.0.0.10:8080:8080"
+        - "127.0.0.10:9876:9876"

+      storybook:
+        ...
+        ports:
+        - "127.0.0.10:9001:9001"
+    ```

+* Adapt the run command to use polling:

+    ```
+    services:
+      node:
+        ...
+        command: yarn run app-start-poll
+    ```

 ## Installation and update instructions for deployment

 * Build the application for production: `docker-compose run --rm node "yarn run app-build-prod"`